14jjfenlason/giftune/README.md

 GifTune is developed by a team of student developers from UTA Bootcamp.
 As part of our learning journey, we have come together to create this application, which demonstrates our collective skills in web development and our passion for music and technology.

 ### Our Developers:
-- **Jewel Sunny** - Specializes in frontend development, focusing on UI/UX enhancements using Materialize CSS.
+- **Jewel Sunny** - Elevates the visual and interactive elements of the website with her expertise in Materialize CSS, crafting a user interface that is not only visually stunning but also intuitively navigable.
+Her meticulous design choices are evident in the elegant arrangement of UI components, enhancing user engagement and satisfaction.

-- **Joshua Fenlason** - Handles backend development, ensuring robust API integration and server-side functionality.
+- **Joshua Fenlason** -Manages the server-side operations, including connecting with APIs like Spotify and Giphy, and ensures seamless functionality of modal interactions and local storage management.
+His role is essential for the fetchData() function’s ability to efficiently retrieve and handle data from these external services, as well as for securely storing user data.

-- **Max Bonetti** - A full stack developer who ensures that the frontend and backend of the application work seamlessly together.
+- **Max Bonetti** -Expertly coordinates the front-end and back-end of our application to ensure flawless data integration.
+He manages user interactions and backend API communications, ensuring smooth data flow from user inputs to external APIs like Spotify and Giphy, and back.
+His focused efforts enhance overall functionality and user experience.

-- **Franc Garcia** - Focuses on quality assurance, responsible for testing and providing critical feedback to improve application reliability and user experience.
+- **Franc Garcia** - Oversees API connectivity and local storage management.
+His work ensures efficient data handling with external services like Spotify and Giphy, as well as reliable storage of user data.
+His role is essential in enhancing the application’s performance and user experience.

 ## Contributing